elisa-aleman/ai_python_dev_reference/docs/setup_guides/Windows-Setup.md

 ## Install Docker Desktop for Windows

 Docker allows us to run server apps that share an internal environment separate from the OS.
+This has the benefit of providing, sans any hardware incompatibilities, the same environment for anyone that uses the same docker image, leading to fewer compatibility issues when sharing our programs with others to run.

 Follow [this official guide for docker](https://docs.docker.com/desktop/install/windows-install/)